Theater Mode Large Font Save Program

 Phoebe Éclair-Powell is a London-based playwright and screenwriter from south-east London.
 Her debut play WINK (Theatre 503) received four Off-West End nominations, including Most Promising New Playwright.
 Her subsequent works include FURY (Soho Theatre, 2016) — a modern take on mythology and motherhood — which was a finalist for the Verity Bargate Award and won the Soho Young Writers’ Award.
 In 2019 she won the prestigious Bruntwood Prize for Playwriting for SHED: EXPLODED VIEW, which explores themes of love, loss, and violence.
 Her credits span theatre and television: she has written for shows such as HOLLYOAKS and TWO WEEKS TO LIVE (Sky/HBO Max) and is developing new projects for the BBC.
 She co-adapted Oscar Wilde’s THE PICTURE OF DORIAN GRAY into DORIAN with Owen Horsley, first produced at Reading Rep in 2021.

-AARON HOLLAND (Director, Sound Designer)
+AARON HOLLAND (Director, Costume Design, Sound Design and Projections )

 Aaron has been making theatre in Chicagoland for over 21 years, producing several of their own shows, cabarets in drag as Shalita Cake, and acting with myriad theatre companies around Chicagoland: from The Goodman, Marriott and Steppenwolf to All of the Bailiwick iterations, Hell in a Handbag and Chicago Children's Theatre.
 You may recognize Aaron from nightlife as well- having worked as a door person at Berlin (rip) and Jackhammer.
 Aaron was diagnosed with Chronic Pancreatitis in 2020 and continues to be a warrior against that illness - creating The Janky Panky Jam: A fundraiser gala/ concert reading series to promote the advocacy and cure of rare Pancreatic diseases.
 In the free hours, Aaron actually enjoys doing administrative work and loving on his animals, Beans and Cash.
 Long Live the Queer Safe Spaces.
 Aaron is a VCU alum and a KCACTF partner winner, 2003.